 Many posts pass by on social media and many of my customers suddenly want to switch to a vegan diet after seeing this document, because that would be better.
-Of course I have mine to say about that, but let's say that I am definitely not against a vegetable or mainly plant-based eating pattern.
+Of course I have mine to say about that, but let's say that I am definitely not against a vegetable or mainly plant based eating pattern.
 I am convinced that it is literally vital that we eat more plants and plant-based food sources.

-Misinformation is another story ...
+Misinformation is a different story ...

 What I am opposed to is luring people into a certain way of life under false pretenses, using incorrect information to scare people and making a vision plausible through fear and misinformation.
 Let that be exactly the case with 'The Game Changers'.